catboost/catboost/contrib/libs/zstd/CONTRIBUTING.md

 that get run will depend on the destination branch you specify.
 Some tests take longer to run than others.
-Currently, our CI is set up to run a short series of tests when creating a PR to the dev branch and a longer series of tests when creating a PR to the master branch.
+Currently, our CI is set up to run a short series of tests when creating a PR to the dev branch and a longer series of tests when creating a PR to the release branch.
 You can look in the configuration files of the respective CI platform for more information on what gets run when.

 Most people will just want to create a PR with the destination set to their local dev